e2derra22/Period-of-a-simple-pendulum/README.md

-# Simulating a simple pendulum in Python
+# Calculating and graphing the period of a simple pendulum